 Therefore, the essentials of Church membership are the new birth and personal confession of faith in Christ.
 It is not merely the attending of church services or having a name on the membership list that makes one a member of Christ’s true Church.
 Only the transforming work of the Holy Spirit in the heart of the repentant sinner qualifies one for membership in the Body of Christ.
 (Acts 2:38-41, 47; Eph 2:13, 18, 19)

-Members of this local church are those who freely and voluntarily subscribe to the basic principles set out in this Statement of Faith, understanding and consenting to the fact that should they violate such principles, they may be required by the leadership of the local church to either accept the leadership’s counsel and discipline or to forfeit their membership.
-The leadership of the local church has the authority from the Scriptures to withdraw the membership of any member for serious, unrepentant misconduct or similar cause.
+Members of this local church are those who freely and voluntarily subscribe to the basic principles set out in this Statement of Faith and Code of Conduct, understanding and consenting to the fact that should they violate such principles, they may be required by the leadership of the local church to either accept the leadership’s counsel and discipline or to terminate their membership.
+The leadership of the local church has the authority from the Scriptures to terminate the membership of any member for serious, unrepentant misconduct or similar cause.
 (Matt 18:15-18; Rom 16:17; 2 Thes 3:6, 14; 1 Tim 6:3-5; Titus 3:10, 11; 1 Cor 5:11, 5; 1 Tim 1:19, 20)

-Dominion Church also believes a primary responsibility of leadership is to model and maintain a standard of biblical behaviour in the local church.
-We believe according to scripture that the Lord has given appointed leaders in the church the responsibility to provide spiritual oversight for those who join the church.
-His command in 1 Peter 5:1 to “shepherd the flock of God” is something we take seriously.
+Dominion Church also believes that one of the primary responsibilities of leadership is to model and maintain a standard of Biblical behaviour in the local church.
+We believe, according to Scripture, that the Lord has given appointed leaders in the church the responsibility to provide spiritual oversight for those who join the church.
+We take his command to “shepherd the flock of God” (1 Peter 5:1) seriously.
 Although we do not believe God has given the appointed leaders absolute responsibility or authority in an individual’s life, we believe there are three specific areas in which we are responsible to give spiritual oversight.
 Because we believe we are responsible before God to provide this spiritual oversight, we will confront our members on their behaviour in these areas.
 If the situation is not subsequently resolved in a satisfactory fashion, a formal process of church discipline will be initiated as set out in the Dominion Church Statement of Faith.
 The areas of spiritual oversight are as follows:

 1 Peter 2:1–3 “But there were also false prophets among the people, even as there will be false teachers among you, who will secretly bring in destructive heresies, even denying the Lord who bought them, and bring on themselves swift destruction.
 And many will follow their destructive ways, because of whom the way of truth will be blasphemed.
 By covetousness they will exploit you with deceptive words; for a long time their judgment has not been idle, and their destruction does not slumber.”
 (NKJV)